WhaleMentalist/Tindog/README.md

 # Tindog
   Project from Udemy course that explores the Boostrap API.

   Although the course uses Bootstrap 4, I have utlized Boostrap 5 by reading the documentation and performing slight adjustments to accomodate the new features.
 I want to track the progress made as I advance through the module and to demonstrate basic knowledge of Bootstrap.
+The main objective is to create responsive websites aka websites that are usable on a multitude of device types (i.e desktop, tablet, or phone).

   This README will also act as my notes as I advance through the module.
 I want to record sources and to also preserve my thoughts.